 Students who join the Department of Sociology can expect top quality mentoring and guidance, internship and part-time employment opportunities, experiences conducting qualitative and quantitative research, competitive grant opportunities, membership in the Alpha Kappa Delta International Honor Society, and both community volunteering experience and social networking through the sociology club.

-The criminal justice minor is an interdisciplinary minor designed to assist students planning to enter careers in the criminal or juvenile justice system.
+The Criminal Justice Minor is an interdisciplinary minor designed to assist students planning to enter careers in the criminal or juvenile justice system.
 Our classes provide students with a critical understanding of the U.S. criminal justice system.
 The minor is based on a liberal arts education that prepares students to develop analytical and critical thinking skills necessary in criminal justice related occupations.
-Criminal justice is complementary to a variety of majors offered at UW-La Crosse including sociology, political science, public administration, psychology, philosophy, Spanish, geography, accountancy, computer science, chemistry, therapeutic recreation, and the pre-law program (in conjunction with a major).
+Criminal justice is complementary to a variety of majors offered at UW-La Crosse including sociology, political science, public administration, psychology, philosophy, Spanish, geography, accountancy, computer science, chemistry, and therapeutic recreation.

 General education writing emphasis